vmerel/DSu-TE/README.md

 In the SLiM folder:

-- The SLiM script used to study watterson theta evolution
+- Run.SLiM: the SLiM script used to study watterson theta evolution.

-In the
+In the TE_db folder:

+- LTR_Corresponder.py: the script used to establish a correspondancy table LTR - Internal part
+- LTR_Merger.py: the script used to merge LTR and Internal Part using a correspondancy table